koordinator-sh/koordinator/docs/proposals/scheduling/20250611-networktopology-aware-scheduling.md

 network.topology.nvidia.com/datacenter: s3
 ```

 Network topology domains can be organized in a tree structure.
-For example, the following figure shows a typical spine leaf network architecture.
+For example, the following figure shows a typical spine block network architecture.

 ![image](/docs/images/networktopo-1.png)